knowledgepixels/nanopub-demo/fdo.md

 In this particular example, the Accept header can be set to 'application/vnd.ms-excel' to get the same table in Excel format.

 ---

+## Background

+- We are loosely following the [FAIR Digital Object Framework](https://fairdigitalobjectframework.org/).

+---